Estimating Dyadic Treatment Effects with Unknown Confounders: Estimation

-In Assumption \ref{as:PO}(ii), we assume that the potential outcomes are bounded, which is in fact stronger than necessary, but significantly facilitates theoretical investigations.
+Assumption \ref{as:PO}(i) imposes an injectivity condition that the conditional mean $\bbE[ Y_{ij}(a) \mid U_i, U_j ]$ depends on $(U_i,U_j)$ only through $P_{ij}$.
+This condition ensures that $\tau_{ij} = \tau_{ij}^*$, where $\tau_{ij}^*$ is defined in Section \ref{sec:setup}.
+While this assumption restricts the dependence structure of potential outcomes, it does not impose additional restrictions on treatment network formation.
+We use this condition to establish Theorem \ref{thm:convergence} below.
+It might be possible to obtain the same result in the theorem under weaker alternative conditions, however, relaxing this assumption is left for future work; see the proof of Lemma \ref{lem:J12} in Appendix \ref{sec:proof} for details.
+In Assumption \ref{as:PO}(ii), we assume that the potential outcomes are bounded.
+Although this is stronger than necessary, it significantly simplifies our theoretical analysis.
 Assumption \ref{as:PO}(iii) is a high-level condition.
-This can be satisfied, for instance when $\{Y_{ij}(a)\}$ are identically distributed such that $\bbE[Y_{ij} \mid P_{ij}] = g(P_{ij})$ and $g$ is $L_Y$-Lipschitz on $[0,1]$.
+This can be satisfied, for instance, when $\{ Y_{ij}(a) \}$ are identically distributed such that $\bbE[ Y_{ij}(a) \mid P_{ij} ] = g_a(P_{ij})$, where $g_a$ is $L_Y$-Lipschitz on $[0, 1]$.